 Tango/04 Provides a VISUAL Clue into Server Performance

-Companies struggling to keep the performance of their Windows, Unix, Linux, and iSeries applications in-line with service level agreements (SLAs) may want to check out Tango/04 Computing Group's VISUAL Control for Windows 9, which the Spanish software developer launched earlier this month.
-This release brings additional Windows server-monitoring and -control capabilities, adds support for SNMP devices, including Unix and Linux servers, and let's administrators monitor it all from a single console.
+iSeries shops struggling to keep the performance of their Windows, Unix, and Linux applications in-line with service level agreements (SLAs) may want to check out Tango/04 Computing Group‘s VISUAL Control for Windows 9, which the Spanish software developer launched last week.
+This release brings additional Windows server-monitoring and -control capabilities, adds support for SNMP devices, including Unix and Linux servers, and let’s administrators monitor it all from a single console.

 VISUAL Control for Windows is a systems management tool aimed at helping administrators spot performance problems before they impact users.
 The software provides a graphical “cockpit” where administrators can monitor a variety of metrics for iSeries and Windows servers in real-time.
 It also sends out alerts using e-mail and SMS and houses historical performance data, which lets administrators drill down into this data and generate reports.